 - Rebecca West, Executive Director, Previously Plains Indian Museum Curator

 - Karen McWhorter, Collier-Read Director of Curatorial, Education, and Museum Services

 - Jeremy Johnston, Hal and Naoma Tate Endowed Chair of Western American History; Ernest J. Goppert Curator of the Buffalo Bill Museum; Managing Editor, Papers of William F. Cody

-- Corey Anco, Assistant Curator, Draper Natural History Museum
+- Corey Anco, Interim Curator, Draper Natural History Museum

 - Danny Michael, Robert W. Woodruff Curator, Cody Firearms Museum